FAIRmat-NFDI/nyaml/docs/howtos/howto.md

 $ pip install -e ".[dev]"
 ```

-There is also a [pre-commit hook](https://pre-commit.com/#intro) available which formats the code and checks the linting before actually commiting.
+There is also a [pre-commit hook](https://pre-commit.com/#intro) available which formats the code and checks the linting before actually committing.
 It can be installed with
 ```bash
 $ pre-commit install
 ```